jsuh9/jsuh9.github.io/_pages/about.md

-    { src: '/images/train_army.jpeg', caption: 'Field training days in the US Army' }, { src: '/images/camo.jpeg', caption: 'Training with a camouflage in the field' }, { src: '/images/skydiving.jpeg', caption: 'Jumped from an airplane at 10,000 feet' }, { src: '/images/surfing.jpeg', caption: 'Tried surfing for the first time' }, { src: '/images/tennis_nadal.jpeg', caption: 'Played tennis on a red clay court' }, { src: '/images/biking_on_campus.jpeg', caption: 'Biking on a campus is a great feeling' }
+    { src: '/images/train_army.jpeg', caption: 'Field training days in the US Army' }, { src: '/images/camo.jpeg', caption: 'Training with a camouflage in the field' }, { src: '/images/skydiving.jpeg', caption: 'Jumped from an airplane at 10,000 feet' }, { src: '/images/tennis_nadal.jpeg', caption: 'Played tennis on a red clay court' }, { src: '/images/biking_on_campus.jpeg', caption: 'Biking on a campus is a great feeling' }, { src: '/images/surfing.jpeg', caption: 'Tried surfing for the first time' }, ];
-  ];

   let currentImageIndex = 0;